NXPNFCProject/NXPAndroidDTA/nfc-dta/doc/readme.md

             NCI_VER     := 1_0
             SN100x      := false

+Note:

-Note: For AOSP complaint MW build, AOSP_MASTER to be set to TRUE
+1) For AOSP complaint MW build, AOSP_MASTER to be set to TRUE
+2) By default the DTA build with vendor.nxp.nxpnfc@v1.0.
+For MW which supports vendor.nxp.nxpnfc@v1.1 then set NXPNFC_11_TRANSCEIVE_CALLBACK_SUPPORT to TRUE.
 ________________________________________________________________________